 The tournament will be played at Good Shepherd Church, Naperville, IL.
 The indoor playing field shall be a rectangle at least 50 ft. long and at least 30 ft. wide, divided into two (2) equal sections by a center line and attack-lines approximately 3 ft. from (and parallel to) the center line.

 The official ball used in tournament will be an 8.25″ rubber-coated foam ball.
 All participants must wear shoes, shirts, and pants/shorts.
-No jewelry, hats or metal objects may be worn.
+Participants may not wear jewelry, hats or other metal objects while competing.
 No undergarments should be showing.

 The object of the game is to eliminate all opposing players by getting them “OUT”.
 This may be done by:

 - Hitting an opposing player with a LIVE thrown ball below the shoulders.
 Once hit, a player MUST exit as quickly as they can out of the back of the court so as to not interfere with the game play.

 - Catching a LIVE ball inbounds thrown by your opponent before it touches the ground or back wall.
 The team catching the ball can bring in one more player (up to six) to the game.

 - Causing an opponent to drop a held ball as a result of contact by a thrown live ball.
 (Usually occurs when a ball is being used as a shield to block a thrown ball.)
 You may drop intentionally to catch another ball.

 - An opposing player stepping out of bounds or across the center-line and making contact with the ground to avoid getting hit by a thrown ball.

 A thrown ball is considered LIVE until it makes contact with another ball (used to deflect), the floor, ceiling, or back wall – then the ball is considered DEAD.
 If a dead ball is caught or makes contact with another player, no one will be out.
 All balls must be thrown from behind the center line.
 Remember, crossing the center line during play will result in a player being called OUT.